Department Chair & Professor

 Office: CIS 3032

 Phone: (813) 974-6828

-Dr. Basu joined the department in August 2008.
-His research explores how individuals and communities living at the margins of society communicate about health, illness, and wellbeing.
+Dr. Ambar Basu writes on and about the intersections of culture, power, and communication in marginalized health settings.
+His research and teaching focuses on material and discursive dimensions of inequity and in-access in the context of global capital formations.
 With particular emphasis on theorizing culture as a site of social change, his scholarship documents and analyzes narratives about health that emerge from dialogue between his self (as the researcher), and research participants.
-Dr. Basu’s interest is to locate health inequities in the context of cultural, political, economic, geopolitical, and development agendas in marginalized spaces.

 Dr. Basu’s scholarship embraces a mix of methods such as critical ethnography and autoethnography, and highlights the implications of knowledge production in collaboration with marginalized communities.
 Self-reflexivity is an integral lens/method that shapes his work.

 Dr. Basu has served as Senior Editor for Health Communication, and co-edits a Routledge book series titled Critical Cultural Studies in Global Health Communication.

 Basu, A., & Mukherjee, P*.
 (2022).
 India’s COVID vaccine gestures: From maitri to coloniality.
 Communication and Critical/Cultural Studies, 19(2), 134-139, doi: 10.1080/14791420.2022.2064529